isomerpages/moe-anchorgreenpri/_holistic-education/Programmes/ALP (ELEA).md

 In line with the school’s vision of building a community of aspiring and gracious Learners, our ALP focuses on exhibiting graciousness among pupils and staff. through each playing his/her part to protect the environment.
 This is done through the tiered approach where each level and specific group of pupils focus on an environmental area to work on.

 #### Objectives:
-E.L.E.A was crafted to solidify our vision and direction towards helping pupils to connect their academic knowledge with real-world application through deeper thinking and ownership to help and protect the environment.
+E.L.E.A was crafted to solidify our vision and direction towards helping pupils to connect their academic knowledge with real-world application through deeper thinking and ownership to help and protect the environment.  <br>

-1. Student Engagement
+1. Student Engagement <br>

-    *   Gaining knowledge, skill set and a deeper understanding of the various environmental issues leading to climate change
+Gaining knowledge, skill set and a deeper understanding of the various environmental issues leading to climate change

-    *   Provide authentic and hands-on learning experience
+Provide authentic and hands-on learning experience

 2. Integration and Application

-    *   Connect knowledge across subject disciplines
+Connect knowledge across subject disciplines

-3. Character Development
+**3. Character Development

-*   Developing mind-set and behaviour towards actualising their role in building a more gracious society and even championing a sustainable way of living in life
+Developing mind-set and behaviour towards actualising their role in building a more gracious society and even championing a sustainable way of living in life

 **Approach:**